How do you instill the warm tropics into an otherwise snowy winter?

 1. Place salt in a shallow saucer.
 Rub rim of a cocktail glass with lime wedge and dip glass into salt to coat rim.

-2. Half fill cocktail shaker with ice and add tequila, lime juice and Cointreau.
+2. Half fill cocktail shaker with ice and add tequila, lime juice and Triple Sec.
 Shake vigorously.

 Strain into margarita glass and garnish with lime wedge.

-For a blue margarita, substitute Cointreau with Blue Curacao.
-For an orange margarita, substitute Cointreau with Triple Sec or Grand Marnier, and replace the lime juice with orange juice.
+For a blue margarita, substitute Triple Sec with Blue Curacao.
+For an orange margarita, substitute Triple Sec with Grand Marnier, and replace the lime juice with orange juice.

 For a frozen margarita, all ingredients are placed in a blender with ice and mixed until frothy.